 A chronic cough, violent sneezing or constipation can increase your risk of having another hernia.
 Some self-help measures to ease these problems are listed below.

 - If you smoke, stopping can help to improve your cough.
-If you have a persistent cough for any other reason, talk to your GP or pharmacist for advice about treatments that can help to ease the problem.
+It’s also worth bearing in mind that stopping smoking may also improve the way your wound heals after surgery.
+If you have a persistent cough for any reason other than smoking, talk to your GP for advice about treatments that can help.

 - If you have hay fever, you can be affected by violent sneezing.
-Talk to your GP or pharmacist about effective treatments for hay fever to control your symptoms.
+Talk to your pharmacist or GP about effective treatments for hay fever to control your symptoms.

 Being overweight can put a strain on your abdominal muscles, so it’s important to maintain a healthy weight.